-This guide will walk you through the steps necessary to create and add your Facebook Application ID to the Social Addon’s settings.
-Adding your Facebook Application ID is a requirement to use the Facebook sharing button in your Envira galleries and albums.
+Need help setting up our Social Addon?
+Look no further!
+In this guide, we’ll walk you through the steps necessary to create and add your Facebook Application ID to the Social Addon’s settings.
+This is a requirement by Facebook so you can share your Envira gallery and album images.

-- Platinum or Gold Envira license.
+- Ultimate, Agency or Pro Envira license.
 You can read how to upgrade to one of these licenses here.

 - Social Addon

 Step 1 – Social Addon Settings Tab

 Next, navigate to the Envira Gallery » Settings and select the Social tab.
 Here you’ll find the Facebook Application ID field.